 Autistry Skills Adaptation Program (ASAP)

 The ASAP program provides targeted training to young adults transitioning from high school, post-high school programs, or individuals seeking support to become more independent.
 The goal of the program is to develop life skills, appropriate social behaviors, and basic vocational aptitude to promote independence.
-Although designed to prepare individuals for entry into the Autistry Comprehensive Adult Program the Autistry Skills Adaptation Program also prepares individuals for other vocational or education programs.
+Although designed to prepare support individuals as they join the Autistry Comprehensive Adult Program, the Autistry Skills Adaptation Program also prepares individuals for other vocational or education programs.

 Admission Process

 We conduct an initial 1-hour intake interview to assess whether the participant is an appropriate fit for the program and whether the program meets the participant's needs and personal goals.
-Acceptance into the Autistry Comprehensive Adult Program is based on the following criteria:
+Acceptance into the Autistry Skills Adaptation Program is based on the following criteria:

 Have no current dangerous or self-harming behaviors